renpy/renpy/sphinx/source/style_properties.rst

     this order will be reversed, and the first item in the box will be above all other items in the box.

-.. style-property:: justify boolean or "first" or "all"
+.. style-property:: box_justify boolean or "first" or "all"

     If not False, the contents of the box will be justified - that is, the items inside the box will have the spacing between them adjusted so they evenly